As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

 - Reports: This is what is being published from Power BI Desktop.
 To transform this report into a dashboard, you need to pin the tiles into a dashboard.

 - Datasets: This is your source data.
-To make the data dynamic, you need to go to this section and schedule automated refreshes.
+To make the data dynamic, you need to go to this section and schedule automated refreshes

-Transform your report into a dashboard
+Step 8: Transform your report into a dashboard

 This part is pretty straightforward.